Encode Inline Style Using CSS and CSS Flex in Semi-Diplomatic Transcriptions

 of each individual file.
 Inline deviations from the anthology-level CSS or file-level

-renditions can be described using inline CSS.
+renditions can be described using inline style.
 If your playbook sporadically deviates

 from the features described in our default stylesheet in a way that cannot be captured

-Only use the advanced CSS options outlined in this documentation if:
+Only use the CSS options outlined in this documentation if:

-If you think that your file requires advanced CSS but you do not have the experience
+If you think that your file requires CSS but you do not have the knowledge necessary

 Some aspect of your playbook deviates from LEMDO’s default styling, your anthology’s